Creating paged, compound, and collection content

 Unlike every other Islandora Workbench "create" configuration, the metadata CSV should not contain a file

-Each parent's pages are located in a subdirectory of the input directory that is named to match the value of the id
+Each parent's pages are located in a subdirectory of the input directory that is named by default to match the value of the id

 field of the parent item they are pages of: